Hexensuelze/duke3d_hrp/hrp_readme.txt

 The EDuke32 port is an enhanced version of JonoF's initial JFDuke3D port and features enhanced mod support together with tons of newly-added code.
 It is released and maintained by TerminX.
-We are using EDuke32 for running HRP now because the port gets updated frequently, it offers advanced features for which HRP contents has been optimized.
+We are using EDuke32 for running HRP now because the port gets updated frequently, and it offers advanced features for which HRP contents has been optimized.